Mental Health Facilities Winfield, IL

 Du Page County Health Department East Public Health Center - 8.8 miles from Winfield, IL

 Du Page County Health Department East Public Health Center is one of mental health facilities in Lombard, Illinois, located at 1111 East Jackson Street, 60148 zip code.
 Du Page County Health Department East Public Health Center provides outpatient treatment.
-Du Page County Health Department East Public Health Center provides dialectical behavior therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Du Page County Health Department East Public Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Du Page County Health Department East Public Health Center include case management, family psychoeducation and diet and exercise counseling.
+Du Page County Health Department East Public Health Center provides trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
+Du Page County Health Department East Public Health Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services provided at Du Page County Health Department East Public Health Center include family psychoeducation, diet and exercise counseling and case management.

 Learn More